lululombard/DCSD-reverse-engineering/README.md

 # DCSD reverse engineering
-A doc repo about the DCSD Apple Internal cable used in Foxxcon factories
+A doc repo about the DCSD Apple Internal cable used in iPhone/iPad/iPod factories.

 More about it on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/DCSD_Cable).